etaoins/llambda/docs/pattern-matching.md

 Llambda provide a simple [pattern matching](http://en.wikipedia.org/wiki/Pattern_matching) facility in the ``(llambda match)`` library.
 Pattern matching allows specific data structures to be matched and can extract values from within those structures.
 This is particularly useful for actors to recognise and deconstruct incoming messages.

 The ``(match)`` primitive is the basis of pattern matching.
-It takes a single value to match followed by one or more clauses.
+It takes a value to match followed by one or more clauses.
 The clauses are evaluated in order until a match is encountered.
 When a clause matches the body of the clause is evaluated and its value is returned as the value of the ``(match)`` expression.
 If none of the clauses match then a ``match-error`` will be signalled.

 Literal Matches
 ---------------